w3c/wai-curricula/content/content-author/clear-content.md

   * link text to communicate the link purpose
 * identify related requirements for designers and developers to ensure:
   * appropriate contrast ratio for content
-  * easy to read and easy to understand font types and sizes
+  * easy to read, easy to understand, font types and sizes
+  * layouts that adapt to different screen configurations and user settings

 {% include excol.html type="all" %}